 Glass bead with face, Cyprus

-The bead is just under 3cm tall and dates to the Iron Age, around 480-310BC.
+The bead is just under 3cm tall and dates to the Iron Age, around 480–310BC.
 It is believed to have been excavated before 1871 by Luigi Palma di Cesnola, later the first Director of the Metropolitan Museum of Art, New York.
-The bead was possibly used as an amulet to protect against the Evil Eye, a power by which some people and animals can bring harm to others simply by looking at them.
-Bold or colourful amulets like this work by diverting the Evil Eye's gaze away from the wearer and into the amulet instead.
+The bead was possibly used as an amulet to protect against the Evil Eye, a power by which some people and animals are thought to bring harm to others simply by looking at them.
+Bold or colourful amulets like this are said to work by diverting the Evil Eye's gaze away from the wearer towards the amulet instead.
 Such amulets are still used in some areas of the world.

 Accession number: PRM Founding Collection: 1884.76.142